retrohacking/retrohacking.github.io/about.md

 ---
 ## >whoami

-I'm just an Italian boy in love with technology, and really really curious about everything.<br /><br />I have a Bachelor degree in Computer Science and Technologies for Software Production taken at the Università degli Studi di Bari Aldo Moro and I'm currently studying Cybersecurity at La Sapienza.<br /><br />I'd like to work forever in coding and hacking.
+I'm just an Italian penetration tester in love with technology, and really really curious about everything.<br /><br />I have a Bachelor degree in Computer Science and Technologies for Software Production (Università degli Studi di Bari Aldo Moro) and a M.Sc in Cybersecurity (Università di Roma-La Sapienza).<br /><br />I'd like to work forever in the world of hacking.

 **What are my current abilities?**